Rancho Ojo del Agua de la Coche: History

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
-As required by the Land Act of 1851, a claim for Rancho Ojo del Agua de la Coche was filed with the Public Land Commission in 1853, and the grant was patented to Murphy's son, Bernard Murphy in 1860.
+As required by the Land Act of 1851, a claim for Rancho Ojo del Agua de la Coche was filed with the Public Land Commission in 1853, and the grant was patented to Murphy Sr.'s son, Bernard Murphy in 1860.

 Bernard Murphy was killed in the explosion of the steamboat "Jenny Lind" en route from Alviso to San Francisco on April 11, 1853.
 In 1854, Daniel Murphy (d.
 1881) took over operation of Rancho Ojo del Agua de la Coche.
-When Daniel Murphy died in 1881, daughter Diana and son Daniel Jr. inherited the land grant.
+When Daniel Murphy died in 1881, his daughter Diana and son Daniel Jr. inherited the land grant.
 Diana Murphy, who inherited 4500 acre of the ranch, married Hiram Morgan Hill in 1882.
 In 1892, Diana Murphy, sold her portion of Rancho Ojo de Agua de la Coche to real estate developer Chauncey Hatch Phillips.